bomonike/bomonike.github.io/anthropic-certs.md

 * <strong>Connectors</strong> (under the "Customize" and <a target="_blank" href="https://claude.ai/settings/connectors">Settings</a> menu items) enable Claude to interact with external platforms GitHub,  Gmail, Google Calendar, Google Drive, etc.

+* <strong>GitHub Integratio</strong>n: Deep integration with GitHub for PR reviews, issue management and even CI/CD.

 * An <strong>agentic code harness</strong> is what enables an LLM to be Agentic with <a href="#Sandbox">sandboxes</a>, accept prompts, use tools, etc.

-* <strong>Memory system</strong>: CLAUDE.md and other files that provide persistent <strong>context</strong> across sessions.
+* <strong>Memory system</strong>: <a href="#CLAUDE.md">CLAUDE.md</a> and other files that provide persistent <strong>context</strong> across sessions.

 * <a href="#SlashCommands"><strong>Slash commands</strong></a>: Powerful keywords to control agent behavior. <a target="_blank" href="https://www.youtube.com/watch?v=F_i_s0L2aWY">VIDEO</a>

+* <strong>Skills</strong> (under the Customize menu item) enable new knowledge to be dynamically obtained by Claude or subagents based on minimal description and the current query as opposed to always taking up room lurking in the context memory. <a target="_blank" href="https://medium.com/towards-artificial-intelligence/claude-code-agent-skills-2-0-from-custom-instructions-to-programmable-agents-ab6e4563c176">Skills are now integrated with commands</a>.

 * <strong>Subagents</strong>: Create specialized subagents for different tasks with their own context window.
 REMEMBER: Subagents operate with isolated context and do NOT share memory with the coordinator.
 Every piece of its information must be passed explicitly in it.

-* <strong>Skills</strong> (under the Customize menu item) enable new knowledge to be dynamically obtained by Claude or subagents based on minimal description and the current query as opposed to always taking up room lurking in the context memory.

 * <strong>MCP Suppor</strong>t: Extend it with any MCP tool to access APIs, databases and other external systems.

-* <strong>GitHub Integratio</strong>n: Deep integration with GitHub for PR reviews, issue management and even CI/CD.

 * <strong>Hooks</strong> are small scripts (agentic workflows) that run automatically triggered by events (before or after Claude tries to do something).
 So a hook can block Claude from taking an action unless a specific condition has been met. https://dev.to/gunnargrosch/automating-your-workflow-with-claude-code-hooks-389h